On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Introduction

 In this paper, we reveal two properties intrinsic in MFDs that improve the performance of MFD-based attitude filters, and then propose two fast MFD-based filters.
 The proposed filters retain the two properties while introducing linearized error systems to significantly enhance computational speed.
 As a result, they are almost as accurate as previous MFD-based attitude filters but consume far less computational time.
-The proposed filter with right-invariant error is also endowed with almost-global exponential stability guarantee for the estimation of the single-axis rotation.
+The proposed filter with right-invariant error is endowed with almost global asymptotic stability for any trajectory on $SO(3)$ and local exponential stability for the case of single-axis rotations.
 To the best of our knowledge, there are no results in the literature about estimators with directional statistics achieving any stability properties.
 The detailed methodologies and contributions are summarized as follows.

 In Section \ref{sec:filter_mec}, the evolution of the distribution on $SO(3)$ along Bayes' rule is studied, which indicates how the statistical characteristics of the prior and the likelihood distributions impact the posterior distribution.
 To further characterize the distribution on $SO(3)$, we define two new parameters for both MFDs and CGDs, which are referred to as the mean angle and concentration parameter respectively.
 The nonlinear recurrence relation of the two parameters describe how the differences in mean attitudes affect the posterior distribution.
 By comparing their expressions for the posterior distribution derived from the Bayesian filter with MFDs and CGDs, two key properties of the MFD-based Bayesian filter are identified mathematically: \begin{itemize} \item Due to the special correlation of the two parameters, the difference in the mean attitudes of the prior and the likelihood distributions raises the uncertainty of the posterior distribution for rotations around a specific axis. \item Because of the nonlinear recurrence relations of the parameters, the mean angle of the posterior distribution from the filter with MFDs is always closer to a higher-confidence mean angle (between the likelihood and the prior distributions) than that from the filter with CGDs.